dinkypumpkin/test1/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Read first**

-- This issue tracker has only one purpose: to be a conduit for users to report reproducible bugs to the get_iplayer developers.
+### Read first
 - Do not request help with using get_iplayer.
 No user support is provided.
-- All tickets are automatically closed and locked upon receipt.
+- All tickets will automatically be closed and locked upon receipt.
 - If your ticket identifies a reproducible bug in get_iplayer, it will be re-opened until a fix is released.
-- You will receive no communication from the developers. so be thorough in your bug report.
+- You will receive no communication from the developers, so provide all the information required.
 - Your ticket will be deleted if:
-    - it duplicates an existing ticket
     - you request or offer help for using get_iplayer outside the UK
     - you request or offer help for using get_iplayer with a VPN or proxy
     - you request or offer any programmes for download

-**Describe the bug**
+### What you need to provide
-A clear and concise description of what the bug is.
+- A clear and concise description of the bug

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Logs**
-If applicable, add verbose logs to help explain your problem.
+- The complete get_iplayer command line used
+- The PID or URL of the programme you attempted to download, if applicable. **Only provide one programme**.
+- Screenshots, if applicable.
+- A complete verbose log file showing the bug.
 Add verbose logs as attachments.
 Do not paste them in the body of your ticket.
-See the FAQ list for how to create a verbose log.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+Create a verbose log with:

+        get_iplayer [...options...] --verbose > log.txt 2>&1

+- The output from `get_iplayer --show-prefs`
- - OS: [e.g. Windows 10]
+- OS [e.g. Windows 10]
 - Browser [e.g. Chrome, Edge]
- - Version [e.g. 3.25.0]
+- get_iplayer Version [e.g. 3.25.0]

-**Additional context**
-Add any other context about the problem here.